 Loans are disbursed according to the disbursement plan determined during the loan application process.
 This disbursement plan defines the disbursement periods, proportionate share of each project co-financier and, where required, the milestones required for each loan draw-down.

 The repayment schedule is fixed on the basis of the project requirements with a first repayment due no later than two years after the conclusion of the contract.
-In principle, repayment is done by constant quarterly installments.
+In principle, repayment is done by constant quarterly instalments.
 Early repayments are possible without penalty.

 The application should be sent directly to SNCI.
 The application must be received by SNCI before the start of the innovation project.
 Following documents must be included in the application by the requesting company: